NoCode-NoLife/Sabine/docs/clients/2001-08-30_iro_alpha/alpha_client.md

 ### Item Descriptions

 Unlike newer clients, the alpha client doesn't have any item descriptions in its data.
-Instead, it sends a request to the server to receive them.
+Instead, it sends a request to the server to retrieve them.
 This server currently auto-generates the descriptions based on the items' stats, which is why they're a little sparse.